 What’s the difference between semi-permanent and permanent hair dye?

-When it comes to dyeing our hair at home, we’re faced with many choices that bamboozle and confuse the best of us.
-Hair dye for roots, hair dye for greys, hair dye for the latest trends, there’s plenty to think about.
+When it comes to dyeing our hair at home, we’re faced with many choices that can confuse the best of us.

 Perhaps the biggest decision to make is whether we want to use semi-permanent or permanent dye and what is the difference between them anyway?
 Let’s find out!